frankiearzu/DSMTools/DSM Forward Programming/Color_480x272/readme.md

 ---

 # Changes and fixes
+v0.58:
+Adds support for Spektrum Firmware 3.x.
+It adds AS3X+ functionality to many common receivers.

 v0.57:
 1. In EdgeTX 2.10.x, sometimes the /LOGS dirctory/folder gets currupted after using some Lua scripts who writes to the logs.
 To avoid any problems, this version has the writting to the logs turned OFF.
 It can be turn on later if needed for debuging purposes.
 Besides that, is the same as v0.56